lucc/khard/README.md

 synchronization process
 [here](http://eric-scheibler.de/en/blog/2014/10/Sync-calendars-and-address-books-between-Linux-and-Android/).

-Khard is developed and tested on Debian operating system, versions 7, 8 and testing but should run on all Unix-like systems.
+Khard is developed and tested on Debian operating system, versions 7, 8 and 9 but should run on all Unix-like systems.

 If you encounter bugs, please contact me via email: email (at) eric-scheibler (dot) de.